awsdocs/aws-elemental-mediapackage-user-guide/doc_source/tagging.md

 + Channels
 + Endpoints

+Video on demand \(VOD\) resources don't support tagging\.
+This includes assets, packaging groups, and packaging configurations\.

 For information about adding and managing tags, see [Managing Tags](#tagging-add-edit-delete)\.

 ## Tag Restrictions<a name="tagging-restrictions"></a>

 The following basic restrictions apply to tags on AWS Elemental MediaPackage resources:
++ Only live content workflows are supported in MediaPackage
 + Maximum number of tags that you can assign to a resource – 50
 + Maximum key length – 128 Unicode characters
 + Maximum value length – 256 Unicode characters